ascopes/protobuf-maven-plugin/README.md

 - Support for invoking `protoc` from the `$PATH` if you have an obscure system that does not provide an official `protoc` binary release from Google.
 - Java 11+ support.
+- Ability to generate sources for Protobuf message payloads.
+- Ability to optionally generate source stubs for GRPC services.
-- Support for generating Java and Kotlin sources.
+- Option to also generate Kotlin stubs that wrap the Java sources.

 ## Usage